Missing large

 Watterson doesn’t have any children.
 Nor was he anything like Calvin when he was young.
 As for Hobbes, he was primarily based off of Watterson’s tabby cat, Sprite.
 So he said in the 10th Anniversary Edition.

-5. over 15 years ago on Calvin and Hobbes
+5. about 16 years ago on Calvin and Hobbes

 The Sunday strip had to be written, drawn and inked weeks in advance.
 Watterson said he was almost never that well prepared, so that’s why the Sunday strip is rarely incorporated in the current story.
 A lot of newspapers didn’t even have a Sunday edition, so the Sunday strip couldn’t be integral to the story anyway lest many people have no idea what is going on come Monday.
 Most of the time it wasn’t worth the hassle of writing a Sunday strip into the story, so Watterson didn’t do it very often.

-6. over 15 years ago on Calvin and Hobbes
+6. about 16 years ago on Calvin and Hobbes

 I’m pretty sure he was referring to his own dignity.
 There’s no dignity in going kicking and screaming.

-7. over 15 years ago on Calvin and Hobbes
+7. about 16 years ago on Calvin and Hobbes

 Yeah, Gil, because flying through a windshield and surviving will certainly make you stronger and will not in any way leave you partially disfigured with possible brain damage.